Legacy moment: Pelosi leads ‘somber’ Trump impeachment

 “Today, as speaker of the House, I solemnly and sadly open the debate on the impeachment of the president of the United States,” Pelosi said.

+She spent much of the day within a few steps of the cloakroom door, away from better-lit seats where the managers and members were debating impeachment.

-Like it or not, Pelosi’s role leading Trump’s expected impeachment will dramatically shape her legacy after more than 30 years in Congress.
-So in a town where body language and proximity often convey power, Pelosi went with a show of confidence, sitting quietly for long stretches flipping through other work, checking her phone and keeping an eye on the debate.
+It was a show of confidence in a town where body language and proximity often convey power.
+She sat for long stretches flipping through other work, checking her phone and keeping an eye on the debate.

-Being remembered for impeachment is not something she relishes after a career spanning six presidents, several wars, passage of the Affordable Care Act and her own debut as speaker, second in line to the presidency.
+Being remembered for impeachment is not something she relishes after a career spanning six presidents, several wars, passage of the Affordable Care Act and her own debut as speaker.
 But she said Trump had left the Democrats with “no choice” other than to act.

 Pelosi’s hold on the caucus made it possible for her to lead just by being there, rather than openly twisting arms as she had during passage of the health care law.
 Democrats lost the House the next year, and with it, Pelosi lost the speaker’s post.